Board of Directors

 Assistant Professor, Rochester Institute of Technology

 A long time advocate of equity and excellence in Deaf education, Patrick worked with Dr. Joseph Tobin at the University of Georgia and his colleagues on a Spencer funded research project, studying deaf preschools in Japan, France, and the United States.
 He is also interested in equity in education, disability studies, multicultural education, and culturally sustaining pedagogy.

 Ph.D., Information and Communication Sciences, Université de Bretagne-Sud

-Kyle is a human-centered design strategist and linguist working in Washington, DC.
-He currently works with governments and educational institutions to innovate around social and economic change.
+Kyle is a nationally-certified sign language interpreter based in Washington, DC.
+His firm provides interpreting and captioning services to a number of academic, nonprofit, and business clients.
 Previously, his doctoral research considered the practical applications of avatars as a form of accessible technology for deaf users.
 In his leisure time, Kyle is a wine reviewer and avid traveler.

 MA in Interpreting Studies

 Audrey lives in Salem, Oregon with her family where she works as a freelance interpreter in a variety of settings.
 She also teaches interpreting courses at Western Oregon University as an Adjunct Instructor, and is working with a research team to publish data on BIPOC interpreters’ experiences in the field.

 Master in Special Education and 6th Year Certificate in Educational Leadership

 Director of Early Childhood Center at Marie Philip School